ADAPT-Chase/ADAPT-Agent-GPT/README.md

 - API documentation with Swagger
 - Containerization with Docker
 - Continuous Integration and Deployment (CI/CD) with GitHub Actions
+- Support for both local and GCP resources
+- Throttled data migration to respect GCP rate limits

 ## Prerequisites